v4resk/red-book/redteam/delivery/passwd.md

 ```
 {% endtab %}
 {% tab title="Crunch" %}
-crunch is one of many powerful tools for creating an offline wordlist.
+[Crunch](https://github.com/jim3ma/crunch) is one of many powerful tools for creating an offline wordlist.
 With crunch, we can specify numerous options, including min, max, and options

 ```bash
 #min=2 max=2 charset=01234abcd outfile=crunch.txt